Degree RequirementADN/ASN or BSN

 As the first healthcare provider that a prisoner comes into contact with, the Correctional Nurse is responsible for the initial prisoner assessment and determining whether the offender needs to be transferred to a more intensive level of care, often outside the correctional facility.
-Traumatic injuries, mental health, and communicable diseases are common in this setting and the nurse is often sought to stabilize the prisoner until they can be transferred.
+Traumatic injuries, mental health, and communicable/infectious diseases are common in this environment, and the nurse is often sought to stabilize prisoners until they can be transferred.
 Managing chronic conditions and medication administration is another key aspect of the role.

-What Are the Education Requirements for a Correctional Nurse?
+What Are the Schooling Requirements for a Correctional Nurse?

-With a college or university degree that leads either to an ADN or BSN, nurses become eligible to sit their state’s NCLEX-RN examination which qualifies them to use the title Registered Nurse or RN.
+With a nursing school degree that leads either to a 2-year Associate’s Degree in Nursing (ADN) or a 4-year Bachelor of Science in Nursing (BSN), aspiring nurses become eligible to sit their state’s NCLEX-RN examination and become licensed as registered nurses.
 These requirements are a minimum for consideration for the role, though BSN credentials are preferred.

-Ideal credentials for Correctional nurses often require experience and appropriate certification or professional development in Emergency nursing, Medical-Surgical nursing, and an interest in corrections work.
+Ideal credentials for correctional nurses often require experience and appropriate certification or professional development in emergency nursing or medical-surgical nursing, as well as an interest in corrections work.
 Because of the intensity of this position, newly licensed nurses should be wary of taking on a position in this field without prior hospital experience.
-In many situations the nurse is the only healthcare professional on-site and must be able to map out the appropriate course of action, with adequate safety measures, as well as consideration of the therapeutic role of nursing in a corrections setting – all without consulting a physician.
-Nurses in corrections settings must also have a deep understanding of the mental health and social perceptions and biases at work in offenders, as well as an understanding of prison culture, norms and procedures.
+In many situations, the nurse is the only healthcare professional on-site and must be able to map out the appropriate course of action, with adequate safety measures, as well as consideration of the therapeutic role of nursing in a corrections setting.
+Nurses in corrections settings must also have a deep understanding of the mental health and social perceptions and biases at work in offenders, as well as an understanding of prison culture, norms, and procedures.

 The National Commission on Correctional Healthcare (NCCHC) offers the CCHP-RN certification in correctional nursing.